 We recommend buying from a trusted online vendor like James Allen or Blue Nile.
 Both of these merchants offer a large selection of GIA certified diamonds and beautiful engagement rings with industry-leading pricing and excellent customer service.

-Looking for a diamond engagement ring in the $3,000 to $5,000 range?
+Looking for a $3,000 to $5,000 engagement ring?
 With this budget, you’ll be able to choose from a diverse range of gorgeous diamonds and settings, including a variety of diamonds in the 1 carat range.